Sheldenshi/Biomedical-Literature-Visualizer/README.md

 about..
 # Demo
 ![1000 Sample Nodes](media/1000_sample_nodes.jpg)
 This is a demo graph of 1000 sample entities.
-Lables are on the top right corner.
+Lables are on the top right corner. <br />
 Each of the circles in this graph is an annotated entity, a word with with a label.
-For example, {name: Covid 19, paper_id: 123456, label: Disease}.
+For example, {name: Covid 19, paper_id: 123456, label: Disease}. <br />
 The link between nodes repersents a connection between nodes (how often do two words appear in the same sentence).

 # Usage Guide
 ## - Entity Recognition